mir-group/flare/docs/source/FAQs/all.rst

 Installation and Packages
 -------------------------
 1. What numba version will I need?
+        0.43.1 or greater.

 2. Can I accelerate my calculation using parallelization?
         See the section in the `Installation <https://flare.readthedocs.io/en/latest/install.html#acceleration-with-multiprocessing-and-mkl>`_ section.

 Gaussian Processes and OTF
 --------------------------